Campus Diversity Initiatives and Programs

 The primary goal of the Bias Response Team is to provide education and awareness as a means of responding to certain types of bias-related discrimination within the Fairfield community.
 In general, the Bias Response Team will respond in situations where the informal or formal mechanisms of the Non-Discrimination and Harassment Policy are not triggered, but where some response at the community level is nonetheless indicated.
 More detailed information related to the scope of this group's work can be found on p.
 38 of the Student Handbook.
 The Bias Response Team is comprised of campus partners from administration, academics, student affairs, and the student body.
 The Bias Response Team is headed by staff from the Office of Residence Life and Office of Human Resources.
-Any member of the University community wishing to contact the Bias Response Team may do so by contacting Ophelie Rowe Allen or Peter Carlson.
+Any member of the University community wishing to contact the Bias Response Team may do so by contacting Ophelie Rowe Allen.

 Carl and Dorothy Bennett Center for Judaic Studies

 The Carl and Dorothy Bennett Center for Judaic Studies was founded in 1994 with an initial endowment from Carl and Dorothy Bennett of Greenwich, Conn.
 Its goal is to enrich the intellectual, cultural, and spiritual life of the University through lectures, programs, and other special events; enhancement of the University library's Judaic collection; monthly Shabbat services and dinners (co-sponsored with Campus Ministry), and ongoing support of the College of Arts and Sciences' undergraduate interdisciplinary program in Judaic Studies.
 Bennett Center events are open to the University and greater Bridgeport/Fairfield communities.

 Center for Faith & Public Life